Tutorial: Power Functions in Transfer Pricing

 Chart 1: Linear Regression

-Chart 2 contains in this case a superior (more reliable) double-logarithms regression (4): LN(Y) = 1.0219 LN(X) − 2.938, with the Newey-West corrected t-statistics of the intercept = − 8.6162, the t-statistics of the slope coefficient = 26.035, and the R2 = 0.9043.
+Chart 2 contains a more reliable double-logarithms regression (4): LN(Y) = 1.0219 LN(X) − 2.938, with the Newey-West corrected t-statistics of the intercept = − 8.6162, the t-statistics of the slope coefficient = 26.035, and the R2 = 0.9043.
 Each regression contains 167 annual paired X and Y observations.

 Chart 2: Double-Logrithms Regression

-As takeaway, we must examine the comparable company data using bivariate scatterplots instead of assuming the special (contrived) linear equation without an intercept:
+As a takeaway, we must examine the comparable company data using bivariate scatterplots instead of assuming the special (contrived) linear equation without an intercept:

 (6) Y = β X,